SABLES

 Sable Fur

 The Siberian sable marten is the source of expensive sable fur.
 An average skin of genuine Russian sable is worth several hundred dollars.
 A hat can cost over a thousand dollars.
 Coats cost several tens of thousands of dollars.
 Quality coat made from wild sable sells for $100,000 or more.
 The outer hair of the sable is used for the best quality artist brushes.
-Each hair is even tapered do the brush comes to a fine point when dipped in water or paint.
+Each hair is evenly tapered so the brush comes to a fine point when dipped in water or paint.

+Sable fur surpasses all others in silky density and luminous hues of beige, brown, gold, silver and black.
 On sable from the Barguzin region of Siberia, Helen Yarmack, a former mathematics teacher who has become one of Russia's leading fur designers, told the New York Times: ''This sable has such a special energy and mystery in addition to being so light and warm and sexy that it is no wonder that a century ago there was a law that only the czar and his family could wear this sable.''
+[Source: Patrick E. Tyler, New York Times, December 27, 2000]

 Sable Fur Production